-Washing soda, also known as sodium carbonate, soda ash, and soda crystals, is a common ingredient in homemade laundry detergent recipes and other homemade cleaners, but it's not the most comfortable product to find.
+Washing soda, also known as sodium carbonate (Na2CO3), soda ash, and soda crystals, is a common ingredient in homemade laundry detergent recipes and other homemade cleaners, but it's not the easiest product to find.
 So where should you look for it?

 Washing soda is sold in a large, yellow box.
-Arm & Hammer is the most common brand, so look for its red logo.
+Arm & Hammer is the most common brand, so look for that red logo.
 Arm & Hammer has started putting washing soda in an orange box that looks almost exactly like its baking soda box, so keep an eye out for either box design.
-It's hard to say which one you'll find in stores.
-If you have baking soda in your pantry, you can make your own washing soda.

 Washing soda is a naturally occurring substance derived from the ash of sodium-rich plants.
 Sometimes it's manufactured synthetically, but whether nature-made or human-made, it's just a chemical compound consisting of sodium, carbon, and oxygen.